 Excitement among our local bird population is in full swing in the spring.
 ACES (Aspen Center for Environmental Studies) has a birding program at both the organization's Hallam Lake location in downtown Aspen and Rock Bottom Ranch in Carbondale that invites guests to view and identify local bird species with an expert guide.

 With the absence of summer foliage, sighting a nuthatch, woodpecker, or other songbird is easier.
 Find more information about ACES' May birding events here.

 5) John Denver Sanctuary

-Due to its location on the north side of town, the John Denver Sanctuary gets some of the most sun in the spring of anywhere in town.
-This makes for some of the more pleasant strolls during the spring months of anywhere in town, as well.
+With its location on the north side of town, the John Denver Sanctuary gets some great sun exposure in the spring, making it an excellent venue for a spring stroll or picnic.
 And because of the sun, some of the first flower buds of the season often pop up in or around John Denver Sanctuary.
 The walk-over streams and beautiful flora and fauna start to come alive in the spring and shouldn't be missed if in Aspen for a visit.

 Are you inspired to visit Aspen this spring?